+Training

-Training Page 4 of 5 Staff will be offered training on the delivery of RSE.
-The Senior Deputy Head Prep School may also invite the School nurse and/or visitors from outside the school, such as sexual health professionals, to provide support and training to staff teaching RSE.
+Staff are offered training on the delivery of RSE.
+The Senior Deputy Head Prep School may also invite visitors from outside the school, such as sexual health professionals, to provide support and training to staff teaching RSE.

 Monitoring arrangements